Adam27X/DigitalCosmic/README.md

 # TextualCosmic
-A text-based version of the game Cosmic Encounter.
+A digitial version of the game Cosmic Encounter.

 ## Philosophy